kvic-z/SsdPmEnabler/README.md

 2. Open Terminal.
 Type the following three command lines one by one (including double quotes).

-Note.
-For **BigSur, Mojave and Catalina**, if your system disk is named 'macOS' substitute 'NAME' with 'macOS - Data' or else adjust accordingly.
+Note that for **BigSur, Mojave and Catalina**, if your system disk is named 'macOS' substitute 'NAME' with 'macOS - Data' or else adjust accordingly.

 For **High Sierra**, if your system disk is named 'Macintosh HD' substitute 'NAME' with 'Macintosh HD' or else adjust accordingly.